 We maintain a Family File and a Structure File with information on a number of the houses and buildings in the Village, a Map Collection and much more.

 The database is in its early stages of development and currently represents a portion of the collections.
 It will be updated on a regular basis.
 If you don’t find what you are looking for or just want to learn more about what might be in our collections, please contact us.
-If you wish to use some of the materials in our archives, visit the museum during our open hours 11:00-3:00 on Thursdays and Saturdays
+If you wish to use some of the materials in our archives, visit the museum during our open hours 11:00 an to 3:00 pm on Saturdays and July through September the Thursday Hours are 4 to 8 pm.

 Click here to begin your exploration of our database.
 An excellent way to get started is to use the Random Images button.